rxchell/react-app/README.md

 - routing and pages
 - carousel

+> right click an actual website  to inspect and/or view page source of websites to analyse the code

-Express on NodeJs for the server, MongoDB to store data as document in JSON format and Mongoose for modeling https://blog.logrocket.com/mern-stack-tutorial/
+> Express on NodeJs for the server, MongoDB to store data as document in JSON format and Mongoose for modeling https://blog.logrocket.com/mern-stack-tutorial/

 # Getting Started with Create React App